Syeida Huma Kazmi

 Description

 My name is Huma and I am an Ofsted registered Childminder based in the center of Reading, near the Royal Berkshire Hospital.
 I offer a home from home experience, with lots of toys and resources to both entertain and educate, while encouraging independence.
-I have two sons, 7 and 4 and as they attend Alfred Sutton Primary School I am able to pick up from there too.
+I have 3 children of my own, 2 of whom attend Alfred Sutton Primary School I am able to pick up from there too.

 1: How does the setting identify children with additional needs or SEND?